rails-girls-summer-of-code/summer-of-code/blog/_posts/2015-10-20-BinarySayGoodbye.md

 <img src="/img/blog/2015/teambinary_register.jpg" alt="Team Binary" width="600">
 <font color="grey"><small><i>Registration</i></small></font>

 The atmosphere in an event like this is indescribable.
 You're surrounded by great people, from whom you can learn a lot.
-All you want is to just hear everything they say and not miss aword.
+All you want is to just hear everything they say and not miss a word.
 There were four women speakers (Woohoo!!) with very motivational talks.

 <img src="/img/blog/2015/teambinary_organizers.jpg" alt="Team Binary" width="600">
 <font color="grey"><small><i>The people who made possible this conference</i></small></font>